Economy of Gujarat: Electricity

 Electricity generation for the state of Gujarat is handled by the Gujarat State Electricity Corporation Limited.
-The major distributors of electricity in Gujarat are Uttar Gujarat Vij Company Ltd., Dakshin Gujarat Vij Company Ltd., Paschim Gujarat Vij Company Ltd. and Madhya Gujarat Vij Company Ltd..
-These institutions are subsidiaries of Guvnl with the transmission of electricity of handled by Gujarat Energy Transmission Corporation Limited.
+The major distributors of electricity in Gujarat are Uttar Gujarat Vij Company Ltd., Dakshin Gujarat Vij Company Ltd., Paschim Gujarat Vij Company Ltd. and Madhya Gujarat Vij Company Ltd. These institutions are subsidiaries of Guvnl with the transmission of electricity of handled by Gujarat Energy Transmission Corporation Limited.

-Installed Capacity
+Installed capacity

-The total installed capacity of Gujarat is 42208 MegaWatt (MW).
+The total installed capacity of Gujarat is 42208 megawatts (MW).
 Most of the electricity in Gujarat is generated through coal.
 Hydropower is the second largest means of producing electricity in the state.
 Gujarat also has significant installed capacities of Natural Gas, Renewables and Nuclear power plants.
-As of 2021-22, the share of electricity generated through coal stands at 16302 MW with a percentage share of 40 percent.
-The share of Hydropower is at 41 percentage with a capacity of 16588 MW.
-The contribution of Natural gas stands at 16 percent with a capacity of 6587 MW.
-The installed capacity of Renewable energy is 2 percent with a capacity of 772 MW.
-Finally, 559 MW is capacitated by Nuclear Power having a share of 1 percentage.
+As of 2021–22, the share of electricity generated through coal stands at 16302 MW with a percentage share of 40 percent.
+The share of hydropower is at 41 percentage with a capacity of 16588 MW.
+The contribution of natural gas stands at 16 percent with a capacity of 6587 MW.
+The installed capacity of renewable energy is 2 percent with a capacity of 772 MW.
+Finally, 559 MW is capacitated by Nuclear power having a share of 1 percentage.

-Renewable Energy
+Renewable energy

-As of March 31, 2022 the installed capacity of Renewable Energy sources of Gujarat is 13578 MW.
-The installed capacity of Wind energy stands at 6662 MW, Solar energy has an installed capacity of 6717 MW and other Renewable sources stand at 199 MW.
+As of March 31, 2022 the installed capacity of the renewable energy sources of Gujarat is 13578 MW.
+The installed capacity of wind energy stands at 6662 MW, Solar energy has an installed capacity of 6717 MW and other Renewable sources stand at 199 MW.

-The locations of major solar parks in Gujarat have been mentioned in Solar power in Gujarat page.
+The locations of major solar parks in Gujarat have been mentioned in the Solar power in Gujarat page.